-The community engagement process is set to begin in February, to ensure the Park District hears and gathers essential public input.
-Through numerous stakeholder interviews and focus groups, the process will focus on corroborating initial findings and observations, uncovering overlooked concerns and priorities, and developing support and momentum for eventual proposed refinements to the park.
+The community engagement process began in February, to ensure the Park District hears and gathers essential public input.
+Through numerous stakeholder interviews and focus groups, the process has focused on corroborating initial findings and observations, uncovering overlooked concerns and priorities, and developing support and momentum for eventual proposed refinements to the park.

-Key groups to engage include the public at large, park facility members (sailing, swimming, and dog beaches), community groups with a special connection to the park, residential and institutional neighbors, and land ownership interests including the Village of Wilmette and the Metropolitan Water Reclamation District.
+Key groups to engage have included the public at large, park facility members (sailing, swimming, and dog beaches), community groups with a special connection to the park, residential and institutional neighbors, and land ownership interests including the Village of Wilmette and the Metropolitan Water Reclamation District.

-Distilling research, analysis, site observation and thorough community input, the third phase of the process will focus on delineating key priorities in a series of preliminary park enhancement design concepts.
+Distilling research, analysis, site observation and thorough community input, the third phase of the process focuses on delineating key priorities in a series of preliminary park enhancement design concepts.
 Using a comparative analysis approach, to help derive consensus, a community workshop will focus on vetting design alternatives, refining priorities and honing implementation strategies.

 Ultimately, this analytical, interactive and iterative process will create the vision for Gillson Park.
 This Comprehensive Plan will clearly define park enhancement proposals, sequenced implementation milestones and order of magnitude cost projections for each set of initiatives.
 The plan will ensure that landscapes, programs and services at Gillson Park work in unison to support the shared ambitions for this well-loved place and provide a road map that will serve the Wilmette Park District and community for decades to come.